 This is the horse lover's dream...
 Riders spend a double-long activity time on horseback every day.
 More of the day fills with other horse experiences and learning more about horses, building relationships with the animals, caring for them and working with them from the ground up.
 Days round out with ropes course challenges and choices from all the other activities.

 Mike’s daughter Rosie, who grew up as Mike’s apprentice, and Devin Scannell, who is now a special ed teacher and who has worked with Mike for eight years, will again train horses with Mike and lead Horse Focus groups this summer.
-2015 boasts a high returnee rate among our riding staff: 7 of 8 on the wrangling team are back for another summer, including Head Wrangler Lauren Massey from Kansas for her 4th season.
-Lauren’s parents actually met at the Ranch when they were counselors years ago!
+2018 boasts a high returnee rate among our riding staff: 7 of 8 on the wrangling team are back for another summer, including Head Wrangler Lauren Massey from Kansas for her 5th season.
+Lauren’s parents actually met at the Ranch when they were counselors here years ago!